21 Healthcare Marketing Strategies To Attract More High Value Patients

 12. Use local SEO tools to optimize your local presence

 All healthcare practices need a strong local presence so that people searching for healthcare services in the specific area you serve will find your business online.
-For this reason, local SEO is more important than generalized SEO for the healthcare segment.
+For this reason, local dental SEO is more important than generalized SEO for the healthcare segment.

 As a doctor, you also need to make sure that your healthcare marketing strategy includes a strong focus on your local business listings.